-Similar to Sitefinity CMS, all Feather widgets have designers where you configure widget properties.
-By default, Feather widgets have two designer modes – simple and advanced.
-Simple mode is the user friendly way to configure a widget.
+All widgets have designers where you configure widget properties.
+By default, widgets have two designer modes – simple and advanced.
+Simple mode is the simpler way to configure a widget.
 In the advanced mode, you configure individual properties of the widget.
-You can also add more custom views to the widget designer by adding new template files.
-The following tutorial demonstrates how to create new custom designer view.

-EXAMPLE: You want to add simple text input in the new view of the designer and to allow the user to change the content of the Content Block through this new input.
-To achieve this, you need to paste the following code line in the file:
+Next, you add content to the template file.
+For example, you want to add simple text input in the new view of the designer and to allow the user to change the content of the Content Block through this new input.
+To do this, paste the following code line in the template file:

 <input ng-model="properties.Content.PropertyValue" type="text" />